nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![HelpCommandScreenshot](images/HelpCommandScreenshot.png)

-Figure x.
+Figure 24.
 A screenshot showing the outcome of a `help` command

 #### 4.2 Exiting the program : `exit`